data-viz-lab/elm-chart-builder/README.md

 An opinionated and accessible charting library for Elm based on [gampleman/elm-visualization](https://github.com/gampleman/elm-visualization).

 The aim of this package is to make it easy to create some basic chart types.
+It is an opinionated library because every charting module represents a very specific charting choice, that also requires a specific data structure.
+For example, the `Line` module is a time-line chart, that expects time values on the X axis and float values on the Y axis.

+If your aim is to build some personalized charting types not covered here, then you should use `elm-visualization` directly.

-These charts should be fully accessible, but for now this is still very much a work in progress.
+All chart modules will be as much accessible as possible, but for now this is still a work in progress.

 The `Chart.Bar` module is almost feature complete.